-Industry has invested significantly in storage, blending and distribution infrastructure and appropriate storage tanks for ethanol blends in service stations.
+AIP member companies have invested significantly in storage, blending and distribution infrastructure and appropriate storage tanks for ethanol blends in service stations.
 However, the small number of domestic ethanol producers, combined with the excise on imported ethanol, means the ethanol supply chain in Australia remains vulnerable, including through exposure to natural weather events such as droughts and floods on raw material production, as evidenced following the 2012 Queensland floods which led to a substantial shortage of E100 and subsequent drop in E10 sales.

 While vehicle compatibility issues will continue to gradually disappear through turnover of the vehicle fleet, the NSW Independent Pricing and Regulatory Tribunal (IPART) noted that the single biggest barrier to greater uptake in ethanol remains consumer aversion.
-The experience with the NSW mandate has seen customers instead prefer a shift to premium unleaded petrol with sales in those fuels in that State almost doubling since 2009 while in the rest of Australia, PULP sales have only increased by around 35 percent over the same period.
-Sales of E10 in NSW, while higher than other states due to the mandate, have also subsequently fallen having peaked at around 4 percent.